akimikano/sensors-crud/README.md

 ## Introduction
 RESTful API
-to manage a list of users and equipments.
-The API allows users and equipments to be created, read, updated, and deleted.
+to manage a list of users and sensors.
+The API allows users and sensors to be created, read, updated, and deleted.
 Basic authentication and authorization for API access.
 The service is able to process simultaneous requests from multiple